asaritech/ukey1-php-sdk/README.md

 ## Usage

 First, you need your app credentials (`App ID` and `Secret Key`).
-NOTICE: At the moment you need to send us an email to get your credentials.

 Ukey1 uses advanced security methods, so its flow may be a little bit more complicated.
 But don't worry, this SDK is prepared to be as easy-to-use as possible.